 “I promised someone that I would hang myself.”

-The officer, suspicious, prevented the man from leaving and offered him alcohol to calm him down.
-During the conversation, he revealed that he had found a figure standing near the entrance portal, which ordered him to fulfill that macabre promise.
-Meanwhile, another piece of news arrived at the meeting: a person had hanged themselves exactly at the mentioned location, apparently fulfilling the fate that the subordinate had escaped.
+The official, suspicious, prevented the man from leaving and offered him alcohol to calm him down.
+During the conversation, he revealed that he had encountered a figure standing near the entrance gate, which ordered him to fulfill this macabre promise.
+Meanwhile, another piece of news reached the meeting: someone had hanged themselves exactly at the mentioned location, apparently fulfilling the fate that the subordinate had escaped.

-This macabre event was attributed to Itsuki, a youkai whose main characteristic is inducing people to promise that they will commit suicide.
+This macabre event was attributed to Itsuki, a youkai whose main characteristic is to induce people to promise that they will commit suicide.

 The psychological impact of Itsuki

-What makes Itsuki so terrifying is the type of influence he exerts.
-Unlike other youkai that attack physically or play tricks, Itsuki explores the internal fears and psychological vulnerability of his victims.
-He doesn't need to force or directly manipulate; he just needs to make a suggestion and watch the tragic outcome unfold.
+What makes Itsuki so terrifying is the type of influence it exerts.
+Unlike other youkai that attack physically or play tricks, Itsuki explores the internal fears and psychological vulnerability of its victims.
+It does not need to force or manipulate directly; it just needs to make a suggestion and watch the tragic outcome.

-This coercive power deeply influences Japanese cultural beliefs about honor, duty, and the weight of promises.
-In the context of the time, when a person's word held great value, the impact of a youkai like Itsuki was even more disturbing.
+This coercive power deeply affects Japanese cultural beliefs about honor, duty, and the weight of promises.
+In the context of the time, where a person’s word held great value, the impact of a youkai like Itsuki was even more disturbing.

 Possible interpretation of the legend

-Although there is no detailed physical description of Itsuki in historical records, he can be interpreted as a personification of fear and depression, themes that remain relevant in contemporary Japan.
-Suicide, especially ritualized suicide, has always been a sensitive topic in Japanese culture, often associated with honor and despair.
+Although there is no detailed physical description of Itsuki in historical records, it can be interpreted as a personification of fear and depression, themes that remain relevant in contemporary Japan.
+Suicide, especially ritualized, has always been a sensitive topic in Japanese culture, often associated with honor and despair.

 Itsuki could symbolize the internal struggle against external forces that seem uncontrollable, an allegory of how the environment and circumstances can lead someone to a dangerous mental state.